aws-samples/aws-iot-sitewise-conversational-agent/README.md

 5. _Conversational agent_: To build the agent, go to the Amazon Bedrock console and click on `Agents` under `Orchestration`.
 Click on `Create Agent`.

     Give your agent a meaningful name (e.g., `industrial-watchdog-agent`).
-Select a model and its version, e.g., `Anthropic - Claude Instant V1`.
+Select a model and its version, e.g., `Anthropic - Claude 3 Haiku`.
 For agent instructions, you can paste:

+    ```text
-    > You are an agent that helps operators get the most recent measurement available from their wind turbines.
+    You are an agent that helps operators get the most recent measurement available from their wind turbines.
 You are going to give responses in human-readable form, which means spelling out dates.
 If no clear instruction is provided, ask for the name of the asset and the name of the property whose measurement we want to retrieve.
+Do not assume that the name given by the user is the official name of the asset or property to be queried.
+Always run a query to get the official name of the asset and property, and then query the measurement or aggregate requested.
+    ```

     Under `Action Groups`, select the Lambda function you created in step 3, and browse or enter the S3 URL that points to the API schema from step 2.